Pinking the White House for Breast Cancer Awareness

 “The vested interests in my continuing decline in health are staggering and frightening.

 Making sense of one’s personal risk for developing a disease is complicated.
 In fact, it’s virtually impossible.
 We all know of lifetime smokers who never get lung cancer and nonsmokers who do.
 While there is a strong probability that smoking causes lung cancer, the smoking-lung cancer equation is not definitive for all individuals.
-There . . . → Read More: What We Could Learn From George Burns About Breast Cancer Risk
+There is a clear and documented relationship, however, between smoking and negative health outcomes.
+In general people who smoke do have an increased risk of developing lung cancer compared to those . . . → Read More: What We Could Learn From George Burns About Breast Cancer Risk

 Every year, over 700 thousand women in the United States are diagnosed with some type of cancer.
 Breast cancer is the most frequently diagnosed cancer in women and is the second leading cause of cancer death (after lung cancer).
-In 2009, the American Cancer Society estimated over 192 thousand new cases of breast cancer . . . → Read More: “1 in 8” – Fear Mongering and the Probability of Developing Breast Cancer
+In 2009, the American Cancer Society estimated over 192 thousand new cases of breast cancer among women and over 40 thousand deaths.
+Although 80 percent of new breast cancer cases were in women over age fifty, a growing number were diagnosed at earlier ages.
+Nearly . . . → Read More: “1 in 8” – Fear Mongering and the Probability of Developing Breast Cancer